 Don’t take counting children lightly…

-Count, Count, and Count again – a child’s life just may count on it!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Count, Count, and Count again – a child’s life just may count on it!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!